dannyhope/uxbrighton/_posts/2015-02-10-people-skills-for-uxers.md

 And that's what this event is all about.

-# Speakers
+Speaker details are below.
 More details on the each talk will be added soon.

 ## Kevin O'Neill - The 7 habits of highly frustrating stakeholders